DaProfessor/RPi_MoCap/README.md

 # RPi_MoCap
-This repository contains files relating to the development of a low-cost motion capture using the Raspberry Pi range of computers. <br /> This work is being conducted as part of the Graphics & Interactive Techniques Research Group at **Western Connecticut State University (WCSU)**.
+This repository contains files relating to the development of a low-cost motion capture using the Raspberry Pi range of computers. <br /> This work is being conducted as part of the Graphics & Interactive Techniques Research Group at **Western Connecticut State University (WCSU)** (https://www.wcsu.edu/cs/computer-science-research/computer-science-grg/).

 ## Team Members